seldon/scrapy/docs/topics/settings.rst

 --------------------------

-The project settings module is the standard configuration file for your Scrapy project, it's where most of your custom settings will be populated.
+The project settings module is the standard configuration file for your Scrapy
+project: it's where most of your custom settings will be populated.
 For a standard Scrapy project, this means you'll be adding or changing the settings in the ``settings.py`` file created for your project.